SIGPLAN/SIGPLAN.github.io/Conferences.md

 fundamental innovations in design, definition, analysis, transformation, and implementation of programming languages, programming systems, and programming abstractions.

-**Principles and Practices of Parallel Programming ([PPOPP](/Conferences/PPOPP))**
-Principles and Practices of Parallel Programming provides a forum for papers on the principles and foundations of parallel programming, tools and techniques for parallel programming, and experiences in using parallel programming to solve applications problems.

 **Programming Language Design and Implementation ([PLDI](/Conferences/PLDI))**
 Programming Language Design and Implementation is the premier forum